dylanpoch/Condenscreen/README.md

 - This next part depends on your specific cluster setup.
 You may need to request access to use CellProfiler on the cluster.
     -Once cellprofiler is installed, activate it and load in pipeline.
-    -In our case, once in the correct directory, we used: module load miniconda; conda activate cp4; cellprofiler -Import raw images to cellprofiler + update paths as required.
+    -In our case, once in the correct directory, we used: module load miniconda; conda activate cp4; cellprofiler
+- Import raw images to cellprofiler + update paths as required.
--Check "CreateBatchFiles"
+- Check "CreateBatchFiles"
--Click "Analyze Images".
+- Click "Analyze Images".
 After a few minutes should get a similar output: "CreateBatchFiles saved pipeline to /home/user_specific/Batch_data.h5
--From command line linked to cluster, navigate to the path where both CPBatch.sh and Batch_data.h5 are located.
+- From command line linked to cluster, navigate to the path where both CPBatch.sh and Batch_data.h5 are located.
 Run the following command:

 ```bash
 sbatch CPBatch.sh